-Grasslands Trail is a 4.8 mile heavily trafficked out and back trail located near Agoura Hills, CA that features a lake and is good for all skill levels.
+Grasslands Trail is a 4.8 mile heavily trafficked out and back trail located near Agoura Hills, California that features a lake and is good for all skill levels.
 The trail is primarily used for hiking and mountain biking and is accessible year-round.

 The Grasslands Trailhead is the most popular trailhead I've encountered in western Los Angeles/eastern Ventura counties.
 It's popular because the hiking and biking opportunities in Malibu Creek State Park are outstanding.
 The statistics are for a hike to the MASH television show filming site.
 It's a very nice destination if you're at all familiar with the show.
 There is also a Visitors Center in the park that on my last visit a decade ago had a lot of information on filming that's been done in what is now the state park (check for operating hours).
 Malibu Creek runs through the park and I've seen children playing in it.
 It's a beautiful area and the park does offer facilities like porta-potties and picnic tables.
 There are oak groves with picnic tables that are an open invitations for an outing that includes a lunch stop.
 No dogs on the Grasslands Trail and in the "backcountry" of the park.